 Created in 2017 to address food and housing insecurity among its student population, NC State’s Pack Essentials program is there to help when emergencies and unexpected life events happen.
-But as the new coronavirus, COVID-19, caused disruption across the state of North Carolina and the nation this past week, the need for Pack Essentials is greater than ever before.
+But as the new coronavirus, COVID-19, caused disruption across the state of North Carolina and the nation this month, the need for Pack Essentials is greater than ever before.

 As students lose employment opportunities both on and off campus to comply with the government’s physical distancing policies, Mike Giancola, assistant vice provost and student ombudsperson, and his team have been working around the clock to ensure students can pay their bills after the sudden loss of income.